-This item indicates the number of the partner (if an event was held with a partner).
-The regional partner site numbers are available in the AETC Data Collection Codebook.
+This item indicates the number of the partner if an event was held with a Regional Partner Site.
+The Regional Partner Site numbers are available in the AETC Data Collection Codebook on pages 2-4.
 If a partner site is missing, contact your project officer.